KiteMetricDocs/CodingBestPractices/README.md

 The best practices which are not be able to checked by automatic tools.

 Scope: general programming and javascript.

 # Naming
 Choose the names carefully.
 If you can't name well, you probably can't manage your code.
 * Choose descriptive name.
+Examples:

-Bad: var d; // elapsed time in days
+*Bad*: var d; // elapsed time in days
-Good: var elapsedTimeInDays;
+*Good*: var elapsedTimeInDays;

+TODO add more examples
 * Keep the name short if possible.
 However, don’t be afraid of long name if it is necessary to describe object.
 Normally, the larger scope the name is the longer length it is.
 * Use Pronounceable and correct English names
 * Use Searchable Names.
 Single-letter names and numeric constants have a particular problem in that they are not easy to locate across a body of text.